ember-learn/ember-blog/content/the-road-to-ember-4-0.md

 `ember-3-legacy` package which makes Ember 3.x APIs available for a limited time in Ember 4.0.
 This is based on fairly low use of these packages in the past.

 **Don't panic.** We expect many Ember users to be enthusiastic to adopt our 4.0 release, but for conservative consumers we continue to suggest using Ember's Long-Term Support releases.
 Ember 3.28, the last version of the 3.x cycle, will become an LTS in September 2021.
-The first 4.x release to be promoted to LTS will be Ember 4.4 in March 2022.
+The first 4.x release to be promoted to LTS will be Ember 4.4 around March 2022.
 This timeline provides a long window for your business to address any remaining 4.0-targeted deprecations if you're on the LTS cycle.

 ### Contributing to Ember 4.0